NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

   - Resources:
     - [What is CSS?](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS): A (mostly) conceptual introduction to what CSS is and what it does.
-    - [CSS Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics): A great place to start if you have not worked with CSS before or want a refresher.
+    - [CSS Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics): A great place to start if you have not worksed with CSS before or want a refresher.
     - [Learn to style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS): A collection of modules that give a comprehensive introduction to CSS.
     - [CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference): A comprehensive reference to all of the CSS _properties_ and _values_.